jimmyblain/l2c-python/README.md

 # Learn to Cloud - Python

-Collection of learnings, exercises and projects completed as I go through the [https://nostarch.com/python-crash-course-3rd-edition](Python Crash Course) - by Eric Matthes
+Collection of learnings, exercises and projects completed as I go through the [Python Crash Course](https://nostarch.com/python-crash-course-3rd-edition) - by Eric Matthes